fmqa/grammatical-evolution/README.md

 	(x / (1 / (x * ((x + 1) * ((1 / x) + x)))))
 ```

-Expanding [1] the result yields `x⁴ + x³ + x² + x`, which is the original function.
+Expanding [the result][1] yields `x⁴ + x³ + x² + x`, which is the original function.
 Typically, a solution is reached within 30-100 generations.
 Tuning the GA parameters may affect the performance.

 ## Parallelization